galexandrade/react-hooks-concept/README.md

 ## React hooks

-Implementing React Hooks (https://reactjs.org/docs/hooks-intro.html) with an app of tasks todo.
+Implementing React Hooks (https://reactjs.org/docs/hooks-intro.html) with a simple todo tasks app.

+General conventions
+* Only use at the top of the functional component
+* Only call `useState()` at the root level of the component

 ### `useState`

 `useState` returns an array with two rows:
 * [0] - The current state
-* [1] - Returns a function to manipulate the state
+* [1] - A function to manipulate the state

-General conventions
-* Only use at the top of the functional component
-* Only call `useState()` at the root level of the component

 ### `useEffect`